withastro/contribute.docs.astro.build/src/content/docs/guides/writing-style.md

   1. Give the action to take with the reason, goal or criteria.
   2. State the opinionated choice that your example uses.

 Your reader will be able to first process what you are doing and then will see the choice you have made.
-They can still follow your instructions, making a choice that works for their own project.
+They can still follow your instruction, making a choice that works for their own project.

 This can be easier for a reader to follow than a statement that gives multiple options and forces them to consider several possibilities.
 This is also easier for you to write because it allows you to proceed with certain assumptions that, even if not true in the reader's project, have been made clear for the purposes of the example.